tredontho/purescript-book/text/chapter8.md

         pure city
 ```

-It is worth noting that code expressed using do notation is often much clearer than the equivalent code using the `>>=` operator.
-However, writing binds explicitly using `>>=` can often lead to opportunities to write code in _point-free_ form - but the usual warnings about readability apply.
+Notably, code expressed using do notation is often much clearer than the equivalent code using the `>>=` operator.
+However, writing binds explicitly using `>>=` can often lead to opportunities to write code in _point-free_ form – but the usual warnings about readability apply.

 ## Monad Laws